H-MOVE-LAB/icd_head_app/README.md

 ## Example Data

 Example raw data is provided in the `example_data` directory.
 Use this data to familiarize yourself with the application's workflow and as a reference for running the pre-processing and inference scripts.
+The full dataset (<iframe width="100%" height="600" src="https://ieee-dataport.org/documents/towalk/embed" frameborder="0" class="embed-textarea" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"></iframe>) is available on IEEE DataPort.

 ## Acknowledgments